-We study children’s and young people’s lives, conditions and agency in various social and cultural contexts, and through investigating the legislation and policy that regulate and circumscribe children.
-Through our interdisciplinary profile and our critical perspective, we contribute to renew and re-think research about children and childhood, both in Sweden and abroad.
+We study children’s and young people’s lives, conditions and agency in various social and cultural contexts, and through investigating the legislation and policies that regulate and circumscribe children.
+Through our interdisciplinary profile and critical perspective, we contribute to renewing and re-thinking research about children and childhood, both in Sweden and abroad.

 A venue for child and youth researchers

-Our research is characterised by its interdisciplinary approach by, for example combining theories and methods from the social sciences and humanities.
-With 30 years of research experiences behind us Child Studies has become and still is a unique research environment focusing on the life conditions of children in multiple settings.
+Our research is characterised by its interdisciplinary approach; for example, combining theories and methods from the social sciences and humanities.
+With 30 years of research experience behind us, Child Studies has become an increasingly unique research environment focusing on the living conditions of children in multiple settings.

-It is a privilege to be a whole unit of researchers with a shared interest in children and childhood and makes us and important venue for national as well as international researchers.
+It is a privilege to be a whole unit of researchers with a shared interest in children and childhood, and this makes us an important venue for both national and international researchers.
 Child Studies is home to professors, senior lecturers and PhD students.
-We offers an international online master’s programme in Child Studies.
-We teach throughout the University on, for example, the teacher training programme, social work, and we give single-subject courses “To listen to children”.
+We also offer an international online master’s programme in Child Studies.
+We teach throughout the University in such areas as the teacher training programme and social work, and we teach single-subject courses: “Listening to children”.

 • Children and young people: health, well-being and quality of life

-• Children, the state and the market in time and space
+• The child, the state and the market in time and space